Where to eat gluten-free in Hong Kong…

 As the first Punjabi restaurant in the world to earn one Michelin star, New Punjab Club with Chef Palash Mitra is a pioneering force in contemporary South Asian food today.
 Gluten-free diners can rest easy at this Wyndham Street jewel.
 All of the tandoori, and sabzi and deg dishes– except for the Mughal Room Makhana– are gluten-free.
 In addition to separating ingredients, the restaurant uses a specially allocated tandoor to prepare its gluten-free naan and roti.

 All it takes is three magical words: freshly made pasta.
-And with five locations across Kowloon, Hong Kong Island and the New Territories, Pici is the place to go.
+And with six locations across Kowloon, Hong Kong Island and the New Territories, Pici is the place to go.
 Not only is Pici great value, but a majority of the menu can also be modified to suit gluten-intolerant guests.
 From lasagne to pappardelle, the kitchen can prepare most of the pasta dishes using gluten-free pasta.
 Just request it!

 Known for its prized cuts of Galician steak, the meat-centric menu at Rubia is surprisingly hospitable for guests with gluten intolerance.
 In addition to much of the menu (including tapas like the Gambas Al Ajillo, Padrón Peppers, and Chorizo Ibérico Potato Salad) being gluten-free, the staff is very knowledgeable regarding restricted diets.
 The fryers at the restaurant are also separate, so fried gluten-free dishes do not mingle with any gluten-containing items.